Hiya, I am Hanako and this is my blog. Get around the site on the right or read on below!

 • Frontal lobe here I come

 It’s my sister’s birthday this week!
 She is turning twenty-six and I can hardly believe it.
 She’s now saddled herself on the late side of her twenties and to celebrate I made a carrot cake.
-Gone are the birthday cakes of childhood and adolescence with Kit Kats stuck to the rim and a ball pit Continue reading
+Gone are the birthday cakes of childhood and adolescence with Kit Kats stuck to the rim and a ball pit of smarties on top.
+No longer are we having Shrek, Barbie, or ‘whatever franchise has put out a new toy-themed’ cakes.
+Carrot cake is sleek, carrot cake is refined, carrot cake is graceful, carrot cake is oh so twenty-six.
+My sister turning twenty-six has made… Continue reading

 Frontal lobe here I come